Skip to content

 Debit and Credit Cards Abroad

-By far the most convenient and preferred method of obtaining cash abroad is by using a debit or ATM card to withdraw money from U.S. accounts.
-Students around the world have found this method to offer many benefits, including favorable exchange rates and greater accessibility and security.
-ATMs are now located in almost every corner of the world, most of them adhering to systems widely available in the U.S. such as PLUS and CIRRUS.
-Machines are usually available 24 hours a day, seven days a week, unlike many foreign banks, which close early in the afternoon or have limited weekend hours.
-Furthermore, the machines issue cash in the local currency, eliminating the need to exchange dollars or pay exchange commissions.
-Be sure to check with your bank at home, to ensure that your Personal Identification Number (PIN) is valid overseas and to clarify what sorts of charges will be applied.
-Your PIN should be a four-digit code.
+The most convenient and preferred method of obtaining cash abroad is by using a debit or ATM card to withdraw money from U.S. accounts.
+This method offers many benefits, including favorable exchange rates and greater accessibility and security.
+ATMs are located conveniently around the world, most of them adhering to common US systems such as PLUS and CIRRUS.
+Machines are usually available 24/7 unlike foreign banks, which may close early in the afternoon or have limited weekend hours.
+Machines issue cash in the local currency, eliminating the need to exchange dollars or pay exchange commissions (but they may charge service fees for withdrawals).
+Check with your bank at home, to ensure that your Personal Identification Number (PIN) is valid overseas and to clarify any charges that may be applied.

-Although this way of accessing money is convenient, please note that service fees can add up.
+Although convenient, please note that service fees can add up.
 A listing of ATM locations worldwide can be found at:

-Credit cards make foreign currency transactions easy, and they are invaluable in a financial emergency.
+Credit cards make foreign currency transactions easy, and can be invaluable in a financial emergency.
 We suggest taking a credit card along, but use it wisely.
-Service fees and interest charges can be costly, and the loss or theft of a card abroad can be a serious inconvenience when you’re traveling.
+Service fees and interest charges can be costly, and the loss or theft of a card abroad can be a serious inconvenience.

-Banks and credit card companies often have policies to minimize the risk of identity theft and these can involve cutting off access to the card if charges suddenly begin appearing overseas.
-Notify your bank ahead of time that you will be using your account in certain countries abroad so that when your overseas charges appear, they will not freeze your card account.
+Notify your bank ahead of time that you will be using your account in certain countries abroad so that when your overseas charges appear, they will not freeze your account.

-The amount charged to your credit card bill is based on the exchange rate on the day that your bank or credit card company processes the transaction.
-If the merchant is slow in submitting your charge slip, the bill could be a bit different from what you might have expected.
+Make copies of your credit and debit cards and customer service numbers and leave these in a safe place at your residence abroad, as well as with a trusted family member or friend back home.
+This will make canceling your cards much easier if lost or stolen.
+Credit card charges are based on the exchange rate on the day that your bank or credit card company processes the transaction.
+If the merchant is slow in submitting your charge slip, the bill could differ from what you expected.

 With many credit cards, you can obtain a cash advance against your account from a foreign bank.
-However, they begin charging a high interest rate on the amount advanced immediately.
+However, they often begin charging a high interest rate on the amount advanced, immediately.
+Be aware of cash advance charges, before you use this service.

 Not all businesses will accept credit cards.
 Depending on the country, you may need to show your passport or other identification for financial transactions such as exchanging money or using a credit card.

-Before you leave the U.S., you should try to get accurate and timely information from your current bank and from credit card agencies.
-You can also discuss this with returned study abroad students who have been to your anticipated destinations.
+Get accurate information from your bank and/or returned study abroad students who have been to your anticipated destinations before departure.

 Currency Exchange

-Although we recommend withdrawing local currency via a debit card (see above), currency can be exchanged at most international airports prior to your departure, at the international airport of your destination, and at most major banks and railroad stations abroad.
-In general, exchange rates are unfavorable at airports and train stations.
-It might be wise to exchange a small amount of money prior to your departure, either at your home bank or in the airport, in order to have some cash on hand upon your arrival abroad.
+Although we recommend withdrawing local currency via a debit card (see above), currency can be exchanged at most international airports (often expensive) prior to your departure, at the international airport of your destination (often expensive), and at most major banks and railroad stations abroad.
+Bring a small amount of cash in the foreign currency to have upon arrival abroad for your convenience Banks, travel services like American Express or AAA, as well as airports can provide this service.

 Banks abroad afford you the fairest exchange rate available, but you can expect to pay a commission (which varies from country to country) every time you exchange currency.